-- DDoS amplification/reflection mitigation.
-With smaller responses than queries (Fig. 4), SL-DNSSEC fulfils the takeaway 6 in the vision paper [40] of being an "amplificationresistant solution for post-quantum DNSSEC". - Backward compatibility.
+Backward compatibility.
 SL-DNSSEC uses standard record Type(s) and wire format to ensure that messages pass through stringent firewalls.
-It also allows for a graceful fallback to regular DNSSEC flow should one of the endpoints be protocol-oblivious.
-Moreover, a zone can deploy SL-DNSSEC without needing its parent to be protocol-aware.
+It also allows for a graceful fallback to the regular DNSSEC flow should one of the endpoints happen to be protocoloblivious.
+Moreover, a zone can deploy SL-DNSSEC without requiring its parent to be protocol-aware.

-To evaluate SL-DNSSEC, we program a daemon that can run atop any DNS provider (such as BIND9, PowerDNS, etc.).
+To evaluate SL-DNSSEC, we program a daemon that can run atop any DNS provider (such as BIND or PowerDNS).
 The daemon performs all SL-DNSSEC-related operations on behalf of the DNS software.
-In fact, no changes to the underlying DNS stack are required, except for a small patch on the resolver's side to detect the Z-bit in the DNS HEADER.
+In fact, no changes to the underlying DNS stack are required, except for a small patch on the resolver's side to detect the Z-bit in the HEADER.